 Manta Bay is known for snorkeling because it's a prime spot to find manta rays, but you don't actually need to get into the water to see these gentle giants.

 If you're afraid of everything underwater like I am, then you'll be happy to know that from Manta Bay Viewpoint, you just may be able to spot them swimming close to the surface.
 It gives you a good idea of how large they actually are because you can see them from the top of a cliff!

 Pura Puncak Mundi is a temple positioned at the highest point on the island of Nusa Penida.
-You can see the lovely beauty of the island from this temple with lush greenery stretching for miles, as well as monkeys, moving about in various locations.
-The temple will be filled with devotees from neighboring communities on the full moon and other significant days for Balinese.
+You can see the lovely beauty of the island from this temple, with lush greenery stretching for miles, as well as monkeys moving about in various locations.
+The temple is filled with devotees from neighboring communities on the full moon and other significant days for Balinese.

 To enter the Pura Puncak Mundi temple, both men and women must wear a sarong, which they do not have on loan.
 Furthermore, strangers are not permitted to enter the inner sanctuary.
 The people who hang out around the temple will most likely be perplexed as to why you're there.